webpack/webpack.js.org/src/content/guides/getting-started.md

 [ES2015](https://babeljs.io/learn-es2015/) standardized the [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements.
 Although they are not supported in most browsers yet, webpack does support them out of the box.

 Behind the scenes, webpack "transpiles" the code so that older browsers can also run it.
 If you inspect `dist/bundle.js`, you can see how webpack does this, it's quite ingenious!
-Besides `import` and `export`, webpack supports other module syntaxes as well, see [Module API](/api/module-methods) for more information.
+Besides `import` and `export`, webpack supports other module syntax as well, see the [Module API](/api/module-methods) for more information.

 Webpack doesn't alter any code other than `import` and `export` statements.
 If you are using other [ES2015 features](http://es6-features.org/), make sure to [use a transpiler](/loaders/#transpiling) such as [Babel](https://babeljs.io/) or [Bublé](https://buble.surge.sh/guide/) via webpack's [loader system](/concepts/loaders/).